Does gardening sound like too much work to you? I’m going to shoot straight with you; it can be overwhelming at times.

 1. Mulch is Your Friend

-Be sure to put two inches of mulch into your garden each year after planting.
-It will help your garden start on the right foot.
+Be sure to put 2-inches of mulch into your garden each year after planting.
+It will help your garden start on the right foot and is a major component of good vegetable garden care.

 2. Water, Water, Water

 Everything on this earth requires water to live.
 Your plants are no different.
-Keep this in mind when considering how to care for your garden because if you expect the garden to produce, you’ll have to water regularly.
+Keep this in mind when considering vegetable garden care because if you expect the garden to produce, you’ll have to water regularly.

 Each garden will have different water requirements based on what you plant in the garden.
 On average, you should plan on watering the garden an inch per week.
 Some plant varieties may require more.